 A Corporate Integrity Agreement (CIA) is arranged with a healthcare entity or provider.
 It is part of a settlement of federal healthcare program investigations resulting from false claims statutes.
 CIAs create a framework within which the company needs to operate in order to avoid being excluded from participation in federal healthcare programs.
 In other words, the OIG agrees not to bar the provider or entity from participation in the federal healthcare programs in exchange for the agreement.
 The updated list of Corporate Integrity Agreements can be found on the OIG Website.

 As an important mechanism of fostering strong compliance programs in companies that have or are alleged to have violated federal health care laws and regulations, CIAs are intended to improve the quality of health care and adherence to health care regulations.
 They do not include disciplinary actions.
 Instead, CIAs set minimum standards for which a health care provider or entity should be held accountable and drive compliant behavior.

 Corporate Integrity Agreement Requirements

-When exercising its authority to exclude a health care entity from participation in federal healthcare programs, the OIG evaluates: the severity of the allegations, the comprehensiveness of the entity’s existing compliance program and what steps were taken to improve that compliance program to prevent repeat and future misconduct, if a voluntary self‐disclosure was made, and the weight of the evidence supporting the allegations of fraud.
-If the OIG concludes that exclusion is not necessary but that integrity obligations are needed to mitigate further risks, the OIG will require a CIA.
+When exercising its authority to exclude a health care entity from participation in federal healthcare programs, the OIG evaluates the severity of the allegations, the comprehensiveness of the entity’s existing compliance program, and what steps were taken to improve that compliance program to prevent a repeat and future misconduct, if a voluntary self‐disclosure was made, and the weight of the evidence supporting the allegations of fraud.
+If the OIG concludes that exclusion is not necessary but those integrity obligations are needed to mitigate further risks, the OIG will require a CIA.